 In 2018 the Joint Select Committee on Constitutional Recognition relating to Aboriginal and Torres Strait Islander Peoples recommended the Australian Government initiate a process of co-design to develop detail for an Indigenous voice.

-On 30 October 2019, the Minister for Indigenous Affairs, the Hon Ken Wyatt AM MP, announced the Indigenous voice co-design process, established to develop models to enhance local and regional decision-making and provide a voice for Indigenous Australians to government.
+On 30 October 2019, the Minister for Indigenous Australians, the Hon Ken Wyatt AM MP, announced the Indigenous Voice co-design process, established to develop models to enhance local and regional decision-making and options to provide a voice for Indigenous Australians to government.